Argaadya/manufacturing/README.md

-# manufacturing
+# Machine Learning Implementation in Manufacturing Industry

-Machine Learning Implementation in Manufacturing Industry
+A series of machine learning implementation in Manufacturing Industry.